pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 retyped book to the same price of manufacture as a book reproduced directly from a normal fair copy of 8 1/2" x 5 1/2™ photo-offset pages, are based on an average quotation for typing and on the photo-offset shop quotations made by Hoch.
-The agreement with the Edwards figures seems very near, for it would appear that Edwards&nbsp;{%- include pagebreak.html canvas=149 -%}&nbsp;Brothers would also find a point where the economies of a compressed format on a page would make up for the extra cost of a format typing.
+The agreement with the Edwards figures seems very near, for it would appear that Edwards {% include pagebreak.html canvas=149 %} Brothers would also find a point where the economies of a compressed format on a page would make up for the extra cost of a format typing.
 The reduction in both cases is not far from 25% (30%, 23%).

 The prices charged by Edwards
-Brothers have been widely published in two&nbsp;{%- include columnbreak.html canvas=149 col=2 -%}&nbsp;pamphlets: *Junior Models for Lithoprinting*, and *Manual of Lithoprinting*.
+Brothers have been widely published in two {% include columnbreak.html canvas=149 col=2 %} pamphlets: *Junior Models for Lithoprinting*, and *Manual of Lithoprinting*.
 These quotations are listed herewith: the figures for price of edition and price per page have been calculated by the author from the